-Also read: The best cheap cameras and accessories
+Also read: The best cheap camera deals and accessories

 As for lens size, bigger is better in terms of the amount of light that’s let in.
 But portability is also important – compact and lightweight binoculars have smaller lenses, so this aspect is always a trade off.
 However, if you’ll mainly be using your binoculars in the daytime, then having a bigger lens isn’t crucial.

 Further qualities to look for include the build of the binoculars, including not the just the material they’re constructed from in terms of providing robustness, but also whether they offer long eye relief for extra comfort.

 We’d also suggest you investigate whether they offer the likes of waterproof or anti fogging features – particularly useful in the British climate.
 The caveat is that the more features, the better the optics and the better the build quality, the more they’re likely to cost, of course.

 With all this in mind, we’ve some recommendations here to help you choose the best binoculars for your particular requirements.